micmejia/bible-dump/NKJV/Joel/Joel 2.md

 A fire devours before them, And behind them a flame burns; The land _is_ like the Garden of Eden before them, And behind them a desolate wilderness; Surely nothing shall escape them.

 ###### 4
-Their appearance is like the appearance of horses; And like [^b]swift steeds, so they run.
+Their appearance is like the appearance of horses; And like swift steeds, so they run.

 ###### 5
 With a noise like chariots Over mountaintops they leap, Like the noise of a flaming fire that devours the stubble, Like a strong people set in battle array.

 ###### 6
-Before them the people writhe in pain; All faces [^c]are drained of color.
+Before them the people writhe in pain; All faces are drained of color.

 ###### 7
 They run like mighty men, They climb the wall like men of war; Every one marches in formation, And they do not break ranks.

 ###### 8
-They do not push one another; Every one marches in his own [^d]column.
-Though they lunge between the weapons, They are not [^e]cut down.
+They do not push one another; Every one marches in his own column.
+Though they lunge between the weapons, They are not cut down.

 ###### 9
 They run to and fro in the city, They run on the wall; They climb into the houses, They enter at the windows like a thief.